agilestacks/stack-components/elasticsearch-warehouse/README.md

 # ElasticSearch Warehouse

-This component is an implementation of a tunable ElasticSearch cluster.
+This component is an implementation of a tunable ElasticSearch cluster using the OpenDistro elasticsearch helm chart.

 It has support for the custom configuration of: